 The origin of the unit was in Egypt on 8 March 1916 during the 'doubling of the AIF'.
-Since that time, many changes, reorganisations and redesignations have taken place, but the spirit of the 105th Battery which began in the Great War was maintained between the wars, and during the Malaya and the Vietnam conflicts.
-It remains in the hearts of those who more recently have served in Bougainville, East Timor and the Middle East.
+While the lineage was broken following the Great War, WW1, since that time, many changes, reorganisations and redesignations have taken place; but the spirit of the 105th Battery which began in the Great War was maintained between the wars, and during the Malaya and the Vietnam conflicts where it was 'dubbed' the Tiger Battery.
+It remains in the hearts of those who served in 105th Battery wherever and however it deployed.

-Arthur Burke was the Honorary Historian of the 105th in 1980 until his passing in January 2019.
-He served in 105th Battery in Vietnam in 1969-70, and then as Battery Commander in 1976-77.
-This booklet consists of a lineage overview, a concise history and notes on the Meritorious Unit Commendation, Tom Simpson Memorial, the Ken Bade Room, 105th Battery RAA Association Inc, and a listing of former BCs and BSMs.
-To ease understanding the plethora of abbreviations used to condense this booklet, a list can be found at its end.
+The original 2005 edition author, Arthur Burke OAM (dec'd) was the Honorary Historian of the 105th from1980 until his passing in January 2019.
+He served in 105th Battery as GPO in Vietnam in 1969-70, and then as Battery Commander in 1976-77.
+This booklet consists of a lineage overview, a concise history, and notes on the Meritorious Unit Commendations, Tom Simpson Memorial, the Ken Bade Room, 105th Battery RAA Association Inc, and a listing of former BCs and BSMs.
+To assist readers' understanding of the plethora of abbreviations used to condense this booklet, a list can be found at its end.

 This work does not purport to be anything other than an aide-memoire.
-It is not a story so much as a ready reference to events and dates of import in the 105th Battery's history.
-As such, when quoting from it, one should be conscious that sources have not been acknowledged.
-Reference to this publication should be cited on any extracts as "105th Battery RAA-a concise history Rev 1 2022"
+It is narrative, more so a ready reference to events and dates of import in the 105th Battery's history.
+As such, if quoting from it, one should be conscious that sources have not been acknowledged.
+Reference to this publication should be cited on any extracts as "105th Battery RAA-a concise history Rev 3 2024".